SeasoulChris/apollo/apps/uploader/scale-uploader/perception_labeling_requirements.md

 # Raw Data Frame Filtering Rules For Data Labeling

+## 04/15/2019
+### Special Requirements for Scale
+(**Added**) New task type LaneLine was added to 'Special Requirements for Scale'
+1. The LaneLine annotation must be submitted as separate tasks by following [special request format](https://scale.ai/docs#line-annotation)
+2. The objects to be labeled are pictures instead of frames.
+It does not support multiple pictures in one task, so one picture per task.
+3. The regarded tasks in this section should be submitted only after all the below sampling rules are applied.
+4. There must be a mapping between LaneLine task and its corresponding Lidar task.

 ## 04/01/2019
 ### Special Requirements for Scale
-**(Added)** Add pedestrian face filter requirement to 'Special Requirements for Scale'
+(**Added**) Add pedestrian face filter requirement to 'Special Requirements for Scale'
-- Filter out those frames with front 6mm images showing clearly any pedestrian's face that is recognizable. after the "1 meter relative movement" rule.
+1. Filter out those frames with front 6mm images showing clearly any pedestrian's face that is recognizable. after the "1 meter relative movement" rule.
+2. The detection and fixing should be automated, and tracked by [this issue](http://newicafe.baidu.com/issue/IDG-Apollo-3480/show?from=page).
+Before it's done we have to manually fix it, which is the blocker for fully automation.
+3. Manual works for now:
+   - Submit all the filtered frames as long as pictures to Scale test projects, which will not be checked or labeled by Scale.
+   - Manually check the images that have clear faces, and if any one found, discard the whole task with 50 frames.
+   - Re-submit the qualified tasks again to Scale live projects, which will be labeled.

 ## 2019-03-28

 ### General
 1. Collect data with following sensors open and keep desired frame rates respectively
     - Lidar 128 (/apollo/sensor/lidar128/compensator/PointCloud2), frame rate: 10
-    - Front camera 6mm (/apollo/sensor/camera/rear_6mm/image/compressed), frame rate: 10+
+    - Front camera 6mm (/apollo/sensor/camera/front_6mm/image/compressed), frame rate: 10+
     - Front camera 12mm (/apollo/sensor/camera/front_12mm/image/compressed), frame rate: 10+
     - Left fisheye camera (/apollo/sensor/camera/left_fisheye/image/compressed), frame rate: 10+
     - Right fisheye camera (/apollo/sensor/camera/right_fisheye/image/compressed), frame rate: 10+
+    - Rear camera 6mm (/apollo/sensor/camera/rear_6mm/image/compressed), frame rate: 10+
     - Front Radar (/apollo/sensor/radar/front), frame rate: 2+
     - Rear Radar (/apollo/sensor/radar/rear), frame rate: 2+
     - Localization pose (/apollo/localization/pose), frame rate: 90+